google/peoplemath/README.md

 The easiest way to work on the front end is to use the [Angular CLI](https://cli.angular.io/) (`ng serve`, `ng test` etc), after an `npm install` to install the dependencies.

 In development mode, the CLI will [proxy](https://angular.io/guide/build#proxying-to-a-backend-server) API requests to a backend running on `localhost:8080`.
 To run the backend server locally, install the [Go toolchain](https://golang.org/dl/) (1.12 or later), run `go build` in the `backend` directory, and run the resulting `peoplemath` binary.
+(You can do `go run .` in the `backend` directory as a shortcut to compile and run the backend in a single command.)

 The simplest way to run it is with `peoplemath --inmemstore`, which will use a simple in-memory implementation of the API.
 This has no external dependencies, but data written will not survive a restart of the API server.